The Explore TV

 Explore the Devaraja market to buy authentic spices, flowers, and souvenirs.

-In it Devaraja Market in Mysore Here you can find a wide variety of fresh spices, flowers, and handcrafted goods.
-It’s a vibrant place where locals and visitors gather, offering an authentic and colorful experience of traditional Indian commerce—perfect for picking up a unique souvenir.
+At the Devaraja Market in Mysore you can find fresh spices, flowers and handcrafted goods.
+It is a busy place where locals and visitors mix, with an authentic and very colourful side of traditional Indian commerce.
+Perfect for picking up a souvenir you will actually want to keep.

 Stop 6.
 Ooty